Manufacturing Corporation will fully comply with the Restriction

 Hazardous Substances (ROHS) is that REACH requires the upstream communication of Substances of Very

-High Concern by a supplier with the customer while ROHS requires the elimination
+High Concern by a supplier to the customer while RoHS requires the elimination

-of six specific hazardous substances in the manufacturing process.
+of ten specific hazardous substances in the manufacturing process.

 Please contact us with any